-- Check that the electrode polarity is correct for the process being used, then turn the power switch ON. - Set desired arc voltage tap and wire speed for the particular electrode wire, material type and thickness, and gas (for GMAW) being used.
-Use the Application Chart on the door inside the wire compartment as a quick reference for some common welding procedures. - Press the trigger to feed the wire electrode through the gun and cable and then cut the electrode within approximately 3/8" (10 mm) of the end of the contact tip [3/4" (20 mm) Outershield[®]]. - If welding gas is to be used, turn on the gas supply and set the required flow rate (typically 25-35 CFH; 12-16 liters/min). - 5.
-When using Innershield electrode, the gas nozzle may be removed from the insulation on the end of the gun and replaced with the gasless nozzle.
-This will give improved visibility and eliminate the possibility of the gas nozzle overheating. - Connect work cable to metal to be welded.
+- 1. Check that the electrode polarity is correct for the process being used, then turn the power switch ON. - 2.
+Set desired arc voltage tap and wire speed for the particular electrode wire, material type and thickness, and gas (for MIG and Outershield®) being used.
+Use the Application Chart on the door inside the wire compartment as a quick reference for some common welding procedures.

+- 3. Press the trigger to feed the wire electrode through the gun and cable.
+For solid wire cut the electrode within approximately 3/8" (10 mm) of the end of the contact tip [3/4" (20 mm) for Outershield®]. - 4.
+When welding with gas, turn on the gas supply and set the required flow rate (typically 25-35 CFH; 12-16 liters/min). - Connect work cable to metal to be welded.
 Work clamp must make good electrical contact to the work.
 The work must also be grounded as stated in "Arc Welding Safety Precautions".